Proper, well-built DIY raised garden beds can protect plants from nasty weeds and pests like slugs and snails.

 Some other choices include stone, bricks, patio pavers, concrete pieces, cinder blocks, corrugated metal, etc.

-Raised beds made of stone, bricks, cinder blocks, and corrugated metals are more durable, while woods are cheaper yet reliable options.
+Raised beds made of stone, bricks, and cinder blocks are expensive but more durable, while woods are cheaper yet reliable.

 Make your estimate of the choice of material, but also decide whether it is solid and durable enough to endure your raised garden bed.